dxslly/CCP-Command-Palette/README.md

 Don't worry about typing everything perfectly.
 CCP uses fuzzy searching so using only a few characters is often enough to find the command you are looking for.

 ie. Say you would like to clear your web cache.
-Press Ctrl+Shift+P to open WebCommand then type "cache" and press enter.
+Open WebCommand then type "cache" and press enter.

-If you are interested in helping with WebCommand please send me a message.